logo

 Key

-• getKeyStyle: Define the basic style of the edge, such as line width, color, etc.
+• getKeyStyle: Defines the basic style of the edge, such as line width, color, etc.

-• getKeyPath: An abstract method in BaseEdge, must be implemented, it defines the path shape of the edge
+• getKeyPath: An abstract method in BaseEdge that must be implemented, it defines the path shape of the edge

 Use the register method to register the edge type so that G6 can recognize your custom edge: